Kabiirk/Sentiment-Analysis/README.md

 # Sentiment & Emotion Analysis
-The main aim of this project is to extract data from the e-commerce websites such as Amazon, Flipkart etc.
+The main aim of this project is to extract data from the e-commerce websites such as Amazon, Flipkart etc.and use that data to generate useful business insights for better product development.

 Sentiment Analysis
 ------